Best Horizontal Carry Knives – Continuous Update

 Designer:Maverick Customs

 This is an impressive sub $100 fixed blade knife.
-It is light, well balanced and it is just a great all around design.
-However, I do wish Kizer had charged a bit more for this knife, and upgraded the leather straps and added a tension screw to the kydex sheath.
+It’s light, well balanced and just a great all around design.
+However, I do wish Kizer had upgraded the leather straps and added a tension screw to the kydex sheath.
 Even without those upgrades I consider the Kizer Harpoon to be one of the best knives of 2021.

 The Kizer Harpoon ships with an ambidextrous sheath that can be worn in the front or back.